JeanCarloBejaran/Qualia-Nootropics-Mind-vs.-Focus/README.md

 # Qualia-Nootropics-Mind-vs.-Focus
+Nootropic ingredients comparison of Qualia Mind vs. Qualia Focus:
-Nootropics comparison of Qualia: two nootropic stacks created by neurohacker.
+Two nootropic stacks created by neurohacker.

-What is a Nootropic?

-Problem?

-Solution
+Exploring:

+How similar are Qualia Mind and Qualia Focus?
+What are the differences down to the ingredient level?